JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 event!
 ```

-Functions and expressions can be given to events on their own or in tuples, even mixed:
+Actions can be scheduled on single or in tuples, even mixed:

 ```julia
 function events()